-I. The 340B Statute Unambiguously Obligates Manufacturers to Provide Discounted Drugs Regardless of Delivery Location contract pharmacies, is a clear violation of the 340B statute and the Manufacturers' PPAs with HHS.
+I. The 340B Statute Unambiguously Obligates Manufacturers to Provide Discounted Drugs Regardless of Delivery Location

+Appellants' refusal to provide 340B pricing to eligible covered entities, simply because the drugs they purchase are shipped to and dispensed by contract pharmacies, is a clear violation of the 340B statute and Appellants' PPAs with HHS.
 The statute broadly requires manufacturers to provide discounts on all covered outpatient drugs regardless of how covered entities dispense the drugs to their patients.
 Congress has traditionally left regulation of the complex U.S. drug distribution system to the states.
-The absence of any mention in the 340B statute of any of the multiple channels and entities typically involved in drug distribution-including not only contract pharmacies but also wholesalers, repackagers, brokers, and third-party logistics providers, among others demonstrates Congress's intent that covered entities obtain discounted drugs through existing mechanisms, including contract pharmacies.
+The absence of any mention in the 340B statute of any one of the multiple channels and entities typically involved in drug distribution-including not only contract pharmacies but also wholesalers, repackagers, brokers, and third-party logistics providers, among others-demonstrates Congress's intent that covered entities obtain discounted drugs through existing mechanisms, including contract pharmacies.
 The 340B statute, by design, leaves those practical decisions to the covered entity within the pre-existing and complex laws of the state(s) in which they operate.